SoNothingMC/snorlax.design/README.md

 The snorlax.design domain has expired on 2022-02-18.
 As a reuslt, this repository has been archived.
 However, the site will still be available at <https://snorlax-design.pages.dev/> until further notice.

-Thank you for visiting the sit over the past year!
+Thank you for visiting the site over the past year!

 [snorlax.design]: https://snorlax-design.pages.dev/
 [@EmeraldSnorlax]: https://github.com/EmeraldSnorlax/